syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 XML file can also be used as ItemsSource for the TreeViewAdv.
 The following example illustrates this:

-1. Create the xml file with the following details and name it as Data.xml:
+1.Create the xml file with the following details and name it as Data.xml:

 {% highlight xml %}